 On this last point, when we are talking about “relationships” between safety issues, consider our example chart, which has a high degree of Injury and Damage issue types.
 Such information may be indicative that damaged equipment is causing injury, and that upgrading equipment may make the operational environment safer.

 Of course, a more thorough hazard analysis of specific safety issues would need to be done to draw conclusions.
-The point is that this chart has the ability to show large-scale trends in the risk management performance of your aviation SMS.
+The point is that this chart can show large-scale trends in the risk management performance of your aviation SMS.
 Shown together with other complementary performance monitoring charts, managers become better prepared to engage in fact-based decision-making processes.

 Related Aviation Safety Chart Articles